jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/properties/isfeelessaddress.md

-# isFeelessTerminal
+# isFeelessAddress

 Contract: [`JBPayoutRedemptionPaymentTerminal`](/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/README.md)​‌

 Interface: [`IJBPayoutRedemptionPaymentTerminal`](/protocol/api/interfaces/ijbpayoutredemptionpaymentterminal.md)

-**Terminals that can be paid towards from this terminal without incurring a fee.**
+**Addresses that can be paid towards from this terminal without incurring a fee.**

 #### Definition

 ```
 /**
   @notice
-  Terminals that can be paid towards from this terminal without incurring a fee.
+  Addresses that can be paid towards from this terminal without incurring a fee.

-  _terminal The terminal that can be paid toward.
+  _address The address that can be paid toward.
 */
-mapping(IJBPaymentTerminal => bool) public override isFeelessTerminal;
+mapping(address => bool) public override isFeelessAddress;
 ```

 * Arguments:
-  * `_terminal` is the terminal that can be paid toward.
+  * `_address` is the address that can be paid toward.
 * The resulting view function can be accessed externally by anyone.
 * The resulting function overrides a function definition from the [`IJBPayoutRedemptionPaymentTerminal`](/protocol/api/interfaces/ijbpayoutredemptionpaymentterminal.md) interface.